vishal1583/homecare_app/README.md

 ## 🚀 Features

 ### For Users:

-- 🔍 Browse and search for home services
 - 📅 Book service slots
 - ⭐ Rate and give feedback
 - 🧾 View booking history